-In this paper we document that Vietnam era veterans are in significantly worse health than non veterans and that these health disparities are increasing as these populations age.
-However, given the significant differences between the two groups in their observable characteristics, it is not clear that these health disparities are entirely due to military service.
-Unfortunately the 2SLS estimates that use the Vietnam draft lottery as an instrument for military give us estimates too imprecise to be informative.
+between the two groups in their observable characteristics, it is not clear that these health disparities are entirely due to military service.
+Unfortunately, the 2SLS estimates that use the Vietnam draft lottery as an instrument for military give us estimates too imprecise to be informative.

-One possibility is that the differences observed in the cross-section are due primarily to exposure to the stress of combat.
-If this is the case then the first stage conditions while others are prompted to describe any physical or psychological limitations and the conditions responsible for these limitations.

-estimates in Table 2 greatly overstate the strength of the draft as an instrument.
-As shown in Table 3 the draft lottery resulted in only a modest increase in combat exposure for draft eligible men.
+One possibility is that the differences observed in the cross-section are primarily due to exposure to the stress of combat.
+If this is the case, then the first-stage estimates in Table 2 greatly overstate the strength of the draft as an instrument.
+As shown in Table 3, the draft lottery resulted in only a modest increase in combat exposure for draft-eligible men.
 This suggests that the Vietnam draft lottery is a poor instrument if the outcome being examined is one that military service affects through the causal channel of combat exposure.
-Given that the NHIS is the largest survey of the health of the US population and examines a broader set of health outcomes than most other surveys, it is unlikely that this instrument can be applied to another dataset to get estimates of the impact of combat exposure on health sufficiently precise to be useful.
+Given that the NHIS is the largest survey of the health of the U.S. population and examines a broader set of health outcomes than most other surveys, it is unlikely that this instrument can be applied to another data set to get estimates of the impact of combat exposure on health sufficiently precise to be useful.